redbooth/api-docs/parts/conversations.md

     + name (required, string, `Example name`) ...
 The name that the conversation will have.
     + body (optional, string, `Example body`) ...
 The body of the conversation.
     + is_private = `false` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
 It will be =false by default, so the conversation will be public if there is no specification.
-    + watcher_ids (optional, array, [786268]) The ids of the users that will follow the conversation.
-Note the creator user will be added as follower automatically
+    + watcher_ids (optional, array, [786268]) The id's of the users that will follow the conversation.
+Note that the creator user will be added as a follower automatically

 + Request